Updated June 30, 2022

 Clean.io is located in the USA.
 Therefore, any GDPR Personal Data we collect will be collected and stored in the USA.
 For Users and Authorized Users that are in the EU, EEA, Switzerland or UK, this means that their GDPR Personal Data will be stored in a jurisdiction that offers a level of protection that may, in certain instances, be less protective of their GDPR Personal Data than the jurisdiction the User or Authorized User is typically resident in; provided however that please note that Clean.io adheres to the Standard Contractual Clauses.
-For this purpose, “Standard Contractual Clauses” means the standard contractual clauses for the transfer of personal data from controllers in the EU to data processors established outside the EU or EEA issued by the European Commission under decision 2010/87/EU attached hereto as EXHIBIT 2, as amended by Section 3.
+For this purpose, “Standard Contractual Clauses” means the standard contractual clauses for the transfer of personal data from controllers in the EU to data processors established outside the EU or EEA issued by the European Commission under implementing decision 2021/914 of 4 June 2021 attached hereto as EXHIBIT 1, as amended by this Section 6.

 With respect to all Subprocessors having access to GDPR Personal Data: Client acknowledges that in order for Clean.io to provide the cleanAD Services it may be necessary for certain Subprocessors to access or otherwise process the GDPR Personal Data outside the EEA, Switzerland or United Kingdom.
-In those circumstances, Client will only use Subprocessors that have and maintain certification to the EU-U.S. Privacy Shield or that comply with the Standard Contractual Clauses.
+In those circumstances, Client will only use Subprocessors that have and maintain certification to the EU-U.S. Privacy Shield (or any comparable successor thereto that is deemed valid by applicable law) or that comply with the Standard Contractual Clauses.

-Clean.io follows industry standards on information security management to safeguard sensitive information (such as Personal Information as defined by CCPA and Personal Data as defined by EU Data Protection Laws), including the measures set out in EXHIBIT 3.
+Clean.io follows industry standards on information security management to safeguard sensitive information (such as Personal Information as defined by CCPA and Personal Data as defined by EU Data Protection Laws), including the measures set out in Annex II to the Standard Contractual Clauses attached hereto.
 Our information security systems apply to people, processes and information technology systems on a risk management basis.
 Without limiting the foregoing, Clean.io shall treat the GDPR Personal Data and all CCPA Personal Information as the Confidential Information of the Client, and shall ensure that any employees or other personnel have agreed in writing to protect the confidentiality and security of such data and information.
 Upon request by the Client, but no more frequently than once per calendar year (or more frequently if circumstances reasonably require) and only upon ten business days prior written notice, Clean.io shall make available all information reasonably necessary to demonstrate compliance with this DPA.

 Depending on the terms of your Principal Agreement, we may in certain circumstances collect, receive or otherwise process Personal Information and/or GDPR Personal Data in connection with use of the cleanAD Services by a Client’s affiliates.
 In such cases, the Client will act as a single point of contact for its affiliates with respect to CCPA and GDPR compliance, such that if Clean.io gives notice to the Client, such information or notice will be deemed received by the Client’s affiliates.
 Client shall be responsible for such affiliates’ compliance with this DPA and all acts and/or omissions by a Client affiliate with respect to Client’s obligations in this DPA shall be considered the acts and/or omissions of Client.
 The Parties acknowledge and agree that any claims in connection with this DPA (or GDPR or CCPA) will be brought by the Client, whether acting for itself or on behalf of an affiliate.